India’s HCL Technologies, Tech Mahindra Lift Veil on IT Industry Outlook | Company Business News

-(Bloomberg) -- Indian software leaders HCL Technologies Ltd. and Tech Mahindra Ltd. will offer a peek into the South Asian tech and software sector’s future when reporting earnings next week.
+(Bloomberg) -- Indian software leaders HCL Technologies Ltd. and Tech Mahindra Ltd. will offer more insights into IT services sector’s future when they report earnings this week after bigger rival Tata Consultancy Services Ltd. posted a fall in first-quarter sales on cautious client spending.

 Quarterly sales across India’s computer services and IT firms are projected to have slid 0.6% sequentially, Jefferies analysts Akshat Agarwal and Ayush Bansal said in a note previewing the sector.

-On Thursday, Tata Consultancy Services Ltd. posted a decline in sales for the first quarter through June on a constant currency basis, weighed by tariff wars and global geopolitical turmoil.
+On Thursday, Tata Consultancy Services Ltd. reported a 3% annual decline in sales for the first quarter through June on a constant currency basis as clients were cautious on technology spending due to global trade and geopolitical uncertainties.
+This also signals it’s doubtful that tech services industry will recover this year from deteriorating spending.

 Looking ahead, deals are likely to continue at a steady pace as clients keep looking at software solutions to optimize operations, Jefferies said, though noting that discretionary IT spending remains under pressure.

-TSMC on Thursday reported June quarter sales, which rose a better-than-anticipated 39%, helped by an AI spending boom.
+TSMC on Thursday reported June quarter sales rose a better-than-anticipated 39% helped by an AI spending boom.

 Highlights to look out for: